arkeo01/B-HackersCFD/README.md

 ## Problems in the current election process:
-Before going forward to describe the actual idea we would like to first specify the problems that we are attempting to solve by this Dapp.
+Before going forward to describe the actual idea we would like to first specify the problems and challenges that we are catering by this Dapp.

+**1. Nomination of Candidates:** Nomination of candidates involves submitting of various documents and currently there is no way to verify the validity of the documents submitted by a particular candidate.
+**2. EVM Hacking Accusation:** EVM has been consistenly being accussed of its hacking and the explaination by the Election Commission doesn't seem satisfying.
+**3. Fake Voting:** Faking voting takes place a lot of times when a particular person has changed location.
+**4. Results Declaration:** The process of counting votes is a very cumbersome process taking an entire day.
+**5. Voters' names anomaly:** At times people are not able to find their names in the Electoral list.
+**6. Uninformed Descision:** People are generally unknown about a lot of information about the candidates such as education, criminal cases etc. which leads to making an uninformed and dumb decisions.

+## The Election System (Proper name to be given)

+For solving above given problems we propose an election system with two componenets described below:

 ### Election Helper Component:
 As we all know the importance of election it is equally important to know the importance of our elcetion process.
 To ease and make elections more transparent and clean the process should also be revamped.
 Thus we propose another componenet to our system which handles all the requests for nominations,form filling,news etc.We belive that blockchain can provide a vital and much simpler solutions to all these hectic parts of an election.
 Summary of features of our Election Helper Componenet can be found below: